 Puerto Escondido is still off the beaten path with no international flights available.
 Most fly in from Oaxaca or Mexico City, a few will take the bus on a very windy road.
 The city remains quite till after dark when all the bars and restaurants will open.
 Downtown on the main drag, Calle Alfonso Pérez Gazga, auto traffic is closed after 5pm.
 It turns into a blocks long open air market with food, drinks and handicrafts being sold.
 Very festive and quaint.

 Shout out here to my father who introduced me to Puerto Escondido in 1993.
-Called me from a payphone by the beach and said it was time for me to take a vacation.
+Called me from a payphone by the beach and said it was time for me to take a vacation and visit someplace new.